foundriesio/docs/source/tutorial/installation-zephyr.rst

    This key pair is for **development use only**.

-   For production, **you must generate and use your own keys**, or anyone will be able to sign binaries for your boards.
-See :ref:`howto-mcuboot-keys` for details on how to do this.

 MCUboot is now installed on your board.
 You only need to do this once;
 from now on, you'll just install bootable application images onto the same board to be loaded and run by MCUboot.
 No Zephyr application is